-Okay, so the 2004 Ben Stiller comedy Meet the Fockers wasn’t the best movie ever made.
-But it made me laugh a few times, and it featured a rambling old Queen Anne Victorian that was fun to look at.
+The 2004 Ben Stiller comedy Meet the Fockers wasn’t the best movie ever made, but it made me laugh a few times, and it featured a rambling old Queen Anne Victorian that was fun to look at.

-When they found this house East of Los Angeles, they thought would be perfect for the Focker family home, but it was “too white.”
+When the producers found this house East of Los Angeles, they thought would be perfect for the Focker family home, but it was “too white.”

 Today it’s referred to more often as “Queen Anne Cottage” and is listed on the National Register of Historic Places.

 One of the jokes is that Greg’s real name is Gaylord Myron Focker.
 Here is the “Wall of Gaylord” that his parents have decorated like a shrine to their son in the purple family room:

 and Bernie (Dustin Hoffman) sees no problem with sharing: